-We have provided a list of suggested indicators to choose from for your project (included in Annex 1 of this document).
-Please state which of these indicators you intend to use.
+We have provided a list of suggested indicators to choose from for your project in Annex 2 of this document.
 If you would like to use indicators not on this list, please explain what they are, how you will measure them and why you are using them.
 (Max 150 words)